Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

 \subsection{Gravity and passive-inertial mass}

-As noted at the beginning, Newton's law of action and reaction allows the inference that the ratio $m_{\text{ac}}/m_{\text{pa-in}}$ of active gravitational mass to passive-inertial mass is the same for all `bodies', that is, for all matter in bulk.
-Because Newton's theory describes gravity as well as it does, this inference must be at least approximately correct.
+As noted at the beginning, Newton's law of action and reaction allows the inference that the ratio of active gravitational mass to passive-inertial mass is the same for all `bodies', that is, for all matter in bulk.
+Because Newton's theory describes gravity as well as it does, this conclusion must be at least approximately correct.
 Even if exact, however, it is only a statement about a numerical ratio of quantities that {\it conceptually\/} have nothing to do with one another: the generation of a gravitational field on the one hand, the resistance to being accelerated by a field of any sort on the other.
-To try to force a marriage between these concepts is akin to the proverbial task of trying to fit a square peg into a round hole.
-If one were to treat this unlikely union as legitimate, then one would have to say that a gravitating body flying by at speed~$v$ would have its active gravitational mass and therefore its gravity increased by a factor $1/\sqrt{1 - v^2/c^2}$ because that's what happens to its inertial mass.
-But the `increase of inertial mass' by that factor has nothing to do with an innate property of the body such as the strength of its gravity or its true inertial mass (i.~e., its rest mass $m_0$ as opposed to its relativistic mass $m_0/\sqrt{1 - v^2/c^2}$), rather is simply a quantification of the fact that the closer any body's speed is to the speed of light, the harder it is to make that body go faster when the force field you're using can't propagate faster than light.
-(The analogy of a person on foot pushing a dead-battery car to get it started is useful: the nearer the car's speed is to the pusher's maximum foot speed, the less able is the pusher to accelerate the car, though the car's inertial mass has not changed.)
-And let us note in passing that when the shape of the electromagnetic field of an electrically charged particle in uniform motion is observed to depend on the velocity of the particle, this is attributed to the fact that the field propagates at finite speed, not to a change in the particle's electric charge.
+I pointed out in Sec.~\ref{sec2} that Einstein's theory of gravity in the vacuum has in it no concept of inertial mass.
+Subsequently I suggested (in Sec.~\ref{sec6.1}) that the concept might now have been brought into the vacuum theory as the parameter $n$ of the drainhole model.
+If so, then the particulars of the drainhole model make it quite clear that inertial mass and active gravitational mass are entirely independent concepts.
+Specifically, as shown in~\cite{elli1}, when the active mass parameter $m$ is 0 but $n \neq 0$, test particles follow the geodesics of the spatial metric $d\rho^2 + (\rho^2 + n^2) d\Omega^2$.
+These geodesics bend around the drainhole, so give the appearance that the test particles are acted on gravitationally by the drainhole.
+But a test particle follows such a geodesic at constant velocity, which can in fact be 0, leaving the test particle sitting at rest for all time wherever it happens to be --- clearly not under any gravitational influence.
+In this way the drainhole model delineates the distinction between the curvature of space, on one hand, and gravity (the `curvature of time') on the other.